EOSIO/eosio-explorer/docs/pages/interact/push-action-page.md

 ```

 If the action has been pushed successfully, a brief success message will be displayed.
 You can check if the action has been pushed by checking the [Action List Page](../action-list-page.md).

+You can learn how to actually push an action by reading [the guide on how to push an action](../../guides/push-action).

 ## Action History Viewer